Work out at home with the best fitness apps for indoor training

-We are living in unprecedented times prompting more and more people to spend a lot of their time at home.
-Still, finding ways to stay physically fit and healthy while stuck indoors is paramount.
-So it's no surprise the demand for great indoor fitness options has exploded over the past year.
-We've scoured high and low to find the best fitness apps for indoor training with out top pick being the new Apple Fitness+ for its easy, convenient ways to provide great workouts indoors, or wherever you are.
-Once you choose what type of workout works for you, Apple Fitness+ automatically syncs with your Apple Watch to track and record performance metrics in real-time.
-Whatever your indoor training needs are, we've found the best fitness apps so you can get your sweat on in the comfort of your home, hotel room, or backyard.
+The demand for fitness apps has skyrocketed during these unprecedented times.
+It's paramount to stay healthy and fit — even if you're stuck indoors.
+We've scoured high and low to find the best fitness apps for indoor training with our top pick being Apple Fitness+.
+It enables subscribers to access classes in multiple fitness modalities anytime, anywhere.
+It automatically syncs with Apple Watch to track and record performance metrics in real-time.
+Whatever your indoor training needs are, we've found the best fitness apps for your favorite workouts.

-- Best Overall: Apple Fitness+
+- Best overall: Apple Fitness+

-- Best Value: Peloton Digital
+- Best value: Peloton Digital

 - Best for Fitbit: Fitbit Premium

-- Best for Yoga: Alo Moves
+- Best for yoga: Alo Moves

-- Best Global Experiences: iFit
+- Best global experiences: iFit

-Best Overall: Apple Fitness+
+Best overall: Apple Fitness+

-The highly anticipated Apple Fitness+ has arrived.
-A new service for Apple Watch 3 or later designed to inspire you to get fit and stay fit.
-The entire fitness experience is powered by Apple Watch, so you must have one to use this app.
-Apple Fitness+ is a monthly or annual subscription that offers a variety of great workouts designed for all levels.
-You can choose from popular exercise modalities such as HIIT, cycling, dance, yoga, strength, core, Treadmill, rowing, and mindful cooldowns.
-Apple Fitness+ already has an impressive library of classes to choose from and is adding to this library every week.
+Apple Fitness+ is a monthly or annual membership for Apple Watch Series 3 or later that offers a variety of workouts for all levels.
+Apple Watch powers the entire fitness experience, so you must have one to use this app.
+You can choose from popular exercise modalities such as HIIT, cycling, dance, yoga, strength, core, treadmill, rowing, and mindful cooldowns.
+This platform already hosts an impressive library of classes.
+Additional workouts are added every week.

-You can search for your Apple Fitness+ classes by length, instructor, and style.
-We love Apple Watch 6 because it offers the latest and greatest when it comes to Apple's premium health and fitness tracking.
-When you pick a class on Apple Fitness+, it will automatically start that workout on your Apple Watch.
-This enables you to track, record, and display your performance metrics in real-time on your watch, as well as the screen you're streaming class on.
+You can search for Apple Fitness+ classes by length, instructor, and style.
+When you pick a class, it automatically starts that workout on your Apple Watch.
+This enables you to track, record, and display your performance metrics in real-time on your watch, as well as the screen you're streaming on.

-When you choose a class, you have the option of watching it on your iPhone, iPad, or Apple TV making it super easy to get your workout in whether you're at home, the office or traveling.
-Keep in mind that you'll need an iPhone 6 or later if you're streaming on your iPhone, or an iPad or Apple TV with an operating system 14.3 or later if you're watching on one of those devices.
-If you're in the market for a new iPad, check out Amazon's deals on iPad Air, Pro, and mini models.
+You can stream class on your iPhone, iPad, or Apple TV, making it easy to get your workout in whether you're at home, the office, or traveling.
+You'll need an iPhone 6 or later if you're watching on iPhone, an iPad, or Apple TV with an operating system 14.3, or later if you're watching on one of those devices.

-Apple Fitness+ classes are hosted by a roster of all-star instructors ranging from professional athletes to renowned health and fitness experts.
-Many classes can be done with a simple set of dumbbells or no additional fitness equipment at all.
-Of course, you'll need an indoor bike, rowing machine, or treadmill at home if you want to take those modality-specific classes.
+Fitness+ classes are hosted by a roster of all-star instructors ranging from professional athletes to renowned health and fitness experts.
+Many classes can be done with a simple set of dumbbells and a workout mat, or no props at all.
+Of course, you'll need an indoor bike, rowing machine, or treadmill if you want to take those modality-specific workouts.

 Word on the street is that the music powering your workouts is incredible and hand-picked by expert Fitness+ trainers via Apple Music.
 If you're an Apple Music subscriber, you can save and download your favorite playlists from Fitness+.
-Apple Fitness+ is the fitness app for Apple fans and an absolute must if you own an Apple Watch.
+This is THE fitness app for Apple fans and an absolute must if you own Apple Watch.

 Pros:

-- Access hundreds of on-demand classes
+- Hundreds of on-demand classes

 - Workouts of all lengths for all levels